 The elegant three-gauge analogue instrument cluster has satin chrome rings and is centred around a large rev counter with the speedometer to the right and an information display on the left.
 Unique to the RF this left hand dial has a 4.6-inch high-resolution TFT screen that animates the roof operation movement, and when the roof is not moving shows engine temperature, fuel consumptions and compass information.
 This circular satin chrome trimmed theme extends to the air vents, engine start/stop button and the design of the tactile rotary air-conditioning dials, while the slender central air vent sits neatly alongside the hazard warning light switch.

 When it comes to connectivity, the world’s bestselling two-seater sports car benefits from a first-grade infotainment system as standard, including the Mazda Connect in-car connectivity system.
 Ergonomically positioned at the ideal height and distance from the driver, the 7-inch colour display can be access by touch-screen or the effortless Multimedia Commander.
-The 2021 Mazda MX-5 features DAB radio, supports auxiliary (AUX) and USB inputs as standard.
+The 2023 Mazda MX-5 features DAB radio, supports auxiliary (AUX) and USB inputs as standard.
 Also standard across the MX-5 range is Mazda’s integrated navigation system, which comes with 3-years of free European map updates.
-Plus, for the first time in the MX-5 range, the 2021 model features wireless Apple CarPlay® as standard and supports a wired connection for Android Auto™.
+Plus, the 2023 model features wireless Apple CarPlay® as standard and supports a wired connection for Android Auto™.

 With occupants of the MX-5 RF likely to spend plenty of time with the roof closed, Mazda’s engineers focused on delivering a cosseted coupe like cabin environment by ensuring refinement levels set new standards for this type of car.
 A three-layer headliner on the front and middle roof panels cuts road and wind noise, while further examples of the single-minded attention to refinement included sealing holes around the gear lever and adding noise and vibration dampening materials to rear wheel wells, door trim, body panels and transmission tunnel, plus floor mats were introduced with improved noise suppressing material.